When choosing an entry-level road bike, you will most likely encounter Shimano Claris, Sora, or Tiagra groupsets.

 Overall Weight

-The overall weight of the individual groupsets depends on multiple factors.
-Mainly on the used materials, a rim or disc brake version, the cassette/chainring size, number of speeds, etc.
+The overall weight of the individual groupsets depends on multiple factors, mainly on the used materials, such as a rim or disc brake version, the cassette/chainring size, the speed, etc.

 Unfortunately, Shimano doesn’t provide claimed weights for the components of these groupsets.
 However, the overall weight fluctuates around 2700g (rim brake version).